A whole new class of molecules make conventional protein antibodies obsolete but are they safe? Dr Mae-Wan Ho

 Prion treatment!
 Obvious after saying it, true, but reversing the RNA cascade with aptamers should be studied asap!
 RE environmental contamination: if proven, treatment centers with biowaste controls will add costs, but not terribly high, while the life-saving possibilities are devoloped.
 Bravo!

-Jerry Ravetz Comment left 19th November 2012 16:04:10|
+Jerry Ravetz Comment left 20th November 2012 03:03:10

+Sorry - I didn't want to be negative about your work, of course.
 It's just that in your article the warning came at the very end.
 This seemed too similar to what one would expect in a mainstream publication, where 'absence of proof of harm is proof of absence of harm'.
 All the very best - Jerry